lazerwalker/playfab-twine/README.md

 PlayFab-Twine is a library that makes it easy to integrate [PlayFab](https://https://playfab.com) analytics into your [Twine](https://twinery.org) games.
 With only a few lines of copy/pasted code, you can get free real-time analytics about how players are interacting with your game or experience!
 It specifically targets games built in Twine 2 using the Harlowe story format.

-You can find an interactive version of this README, written in Twine and displaying live stats via PlayFab-Twine, can be found at https://lazerwalker.com/playfab-twine
+You can find an interactive version of this README, written in Twine and displaying live stats via PlayFab-Twine, at https://lazerwalker.com/playfab-twine

 ## What is Twine?